 Decree 110/2024: An Analysis of Its Impact on the Cuban Population Beyond Economic Actors

-Although it is aimed at "economic actors," the inclusion of a "special electric contingency regime" in the regulation impacts the population and heralds the normalization of planned blackouts.
+Although it targets "economic actors," the inclusion of a "special electrical contingency regime" in the regulation impacts the population and foreshadows the normalization of planned blackouts.

 Apagón (Imagen de referencia) © Captura de video de YouTube

-The publication on social media and independent media regarding the enactment of Decree 110/2024, which establishes "Regulations for the control and efficient use of Energy Carriers and Renewable Energy Sources," has triggered a strong reaction from authorities and official media of the Cuban regime.
+The publication on social media and independent media of the enactment of Decree 110/2024, which establishes "Regulations for the Control and Efficient Use of Energy Carriers and Renewable Energy Sources," has provoked a strong reaction from authorities and state-run media of the Cuban regime.

-The inclusion in the regulation of a "special electrical contingency regime" (Chapter VI, Section One), which establishes the procedures for authorities and economic actors in the event of a declaration and notice of the aforementioned regime, raised alarm among the public due to the wording of Article 40.1.
-This article contemplates the possibility of - in case of necessity - “affecting the electrical service in a planned and sustained manner for more than seventy-two [72] hours.”
+The inclusion in the regulation of a "special electricity contingency regime" (Chapter VI, Section One), which establishes the protocols for authorities and economic actors in the event of a declaration and notification of the regime, raised concern among the public due to the wording of Article 40.1.
+This article allows for the possibility of, in case of necessity, “impacting the electrical service in a planned and sustained manner for more than seventy-two [72] hours.”

 Screenshot Facebook / Electric Company Pinar del Río

-The recent total collapse of the National Electroenergetic System (SEN) that Cubans experienced, which extended the blackout for more than 72 hours on a large scale across the territory, influenced the perception and understanding of the regulation issued by the Cuban regime, raising public fears that the decree will "officialize" an even darker chapter in the energy crisis.
+The recent total collapse of the National Electric Power System (SEN) experienced by the Cuban population, which extended the blackout for over 72 hours on a massive scale across the territory, influenced the perception and understanding of the regulation issued by the Cuban regime, unleashing fear among the citizenry that the decree would "officialize" an even darker chapter in the energy crisis.

-Immediately, the media apparatus of the Cuban regime rushed to "debunk" the information published by independent media and social networks, alarmed by the wave of comments from outraged and desperate citizens.
+Immediately, the media apparatus of the Cuban regime set out to "refute" the information published by independent media and social networks, alarmed by the flood of comments from outraged and desperate citizens.

 "It is false that there is a plan for a total blackout in Cuba for 72 hours.
-Every day, the Buenos Días program on Canal Caribe and Cuban radio report the actual impact due to a deficit in generation capacity.
-IT IS NOT TRUE THAT A TOTAL BLACKOUT FOR 72 HOURS IS ANTICIPATED," clarified the Unión Eléctrica de Cuba (UNE) on social media.
+Every day, the Buenos Días magazine on Canal Caribe and Cuban radio report on the actual impact due to a deficit in generation capacity.
+IT IS NOT TRUE THAT A TOTAL BLACKOUT FOR 72 HOURS IS EXPECTED," clarified the Electric Union of Cuba (UNE) on social media.

 Decree 110 regulates how energy resources are managed in critical scenarios.
-In particular, Chapter VI outlines the necessary steps to declare and implement a state of emergency in the event that "the National Electric System fails to meet the system's demand with its generation capacity."
+In particular, Chapter VI outlines the necessary steps to declare and carry out a state of emergency in the event that "the National Electric System cannot meet the system's demand with its generation capacity."

-Article 40.1 states: “The Minister of Energy and Mines proposes to the Council of Ministers a special electric contingency regime when the National Electroenergetic System fails to meet the system's demand with its generation capacity, making it necessary to affect the electrical service in a planned and sustained manner for more than seventy-two hours.”
+Article 40.1 states: “The Minister of Energy and Mines proposes to the Council of Ministers the special regime for electrical contingency when the National Electroenergetic System fails to meet the system’s demand with its generation capacity, making it necessary to affect the electrical service in a planned and sustained manner for more than seventy-two hours.”

-Although the initial approach appears to define a scope of application that encompasses both state and non-state enterprises and economic entities, the reality outlined in the decree and its provisions clearly indicates that the consequences of these measures will inevitably affect Cuban households.
+Although the initial approach seems to define a scope of application that encompasses both state and non-state enterprises and economic entities, the reality described in the decree and its provisions clearly indicates that the consequences of these measures will inevitably affect Cuban households.

 Implications for the general population

-The mere fact that the regulation indicates a course of action for the authorities in the event that it may be "necessary to affect electrical service in a planned and sustained manner for more than seventy-two hours" highlights the reality that this possibility could materialize, as Cubans have already experienced.
+The mere fact that the regulation outlines a procedure for authorities in the event that it becomes "necessary to affect the electrical service in a planned and sustained manner for more than seventy-two hours" underscores the reality that this possibility could indeed materialize, as Cubans have already experienced.

-However, it is highly unlikely that an electric contingency regime can be implemented solely for economic actors without directly affecting the general population.
-Let's take a closer look at why:
+However, it is highly unlikely that an electricity contingency regime can be applied exclusively to economic actors without directly affecting the general population.
+Let’s see why:

-Inability to separate economic actors and the population in a contingency regime:
+Impossibility of separating economic actors from the population in a contingency regime:

 1. Interdependence of economic actors and services to the population: